adamflitney/gopilot/README.md

 - it needs to be able to calculate the winner
 - it needs to be able to store the scores

+- where/how to deploy?
+- pipeline to build/deploy?

 game (engine?) - handle state
 - start method - message both players
 - saveResponse - take the response from each player